 - For 10Gb Segment A, select the 8 Segment IPS Device (All Segments used) option.

-3.)
-Choose how many links must be lost before the NSC goes into bypass.
+- Choose how many links must be lost before the NSC goes into bypass.

-Example: Two lost links on one appliance and one lost link on the other appliance equals three lost links.
+Important: The Security Network Controller totals the number of lost links from appliances on a single segment.
+For example, two lost links on one appliance and one lost link on the other appliance equals three lost links.
 If the bypass setting is three, Segment A would go into bypass in this situation.

-Appliance 1: Connect IPS ports 1A - 2B to NSC ports 1 - 2.
+- Connect IPS ports 1A - 2B to Security Network Controller ports 1 - 2

-Connect IPS ports 3C - 4D to NSC ports 3 - 4.
+- Connect IPS ports 3C - 4D to Security Network Controller ports 3 - 4

-Appliance 2: Connect IPS ports 1A - 2B to NSC ports 5 - 6.
+- Connect IPS ports 1A - 2B to Security Network Controller ports 5 - 6

 If the above information does not resolve your issue, please contact IBM Security Systems Customer Support.